Vercel Static Outbound IP: Fix GitHub and Prismic Allowlisting Without Paying $100/Month

 Vercel's Native Solution: Static IPs

 Vercel launched a Static IPs feature that assigns fixed egress addresses to your project's build and serverless function traffic.
-It works.
+It's now generally available as of early 2026.
 If your only problem is IP allowlisting on Vercel, it solves it.

 There's also a platform lock-in consideration.
 The static IP is tied to Vercel's infrastructure.
 If you're running any part of your stack on Railway, Render, Fly.io, or a plain EC2 instance, those services need their own solution.
 Vercel's Static IPs feature does nothing for them.